-In this article we are going to detail about how to setup static IP address for your network connection in Windows 10.
-If you are facing problem with the dynamic IP address and you are trying to setup a static IP address on your computer, this article will surely help you out.
+In this article, we are going to detail how to setup static IP addresses for your network connection in Windows 10.
+If you are facing a problem with the dynamic IP address and you are trying to set up a static IP address on your computer, this article will surely help you out.

 How to setup static IP address in Windows 10

 To setup IP address on your computer, follow these easy steps-